 - Miss Dallas Trucking: In 2018, one of the company’s dump trucks crashed into a concrete bank while exiting I-295 in the District and spilled 900 gallons of automotive fluid into a stormwater canal that drains directly into the Potomac River.
 OAG sued the company when it refused to pay for clean-up, and in 2021, it was ordered to pay $31,399 to cover the costs and a $50,000 civil penalty.

 - South Capitol Improvement: In 2021, OAG sued the developer, owner and manager of a 195-unit affordable housing complex located at 4001 South Capitol St, NW in Ward 8 for discharging polluted water containing high levels of petroleum, grease, and metals like nickel into a storm sewer system that drained into Oxon Run and the Potomac River.
-The lawsuit is ongoing.
+In 2022, the company reached a settlement with OAG to cease the illegal discharges and pay $175,000, $10,000 of which went to the DOEE Water Pollution Control Fund.

 - Anacostia River Clean Up: The District is the lead government agency in the investigation and remediation for the Anacostia River Sediment Project, an effort to address contamination in a nine-mile portion of the Anacostia.

 - Chesapeake Bay protection: In 2020, OAG, along with Delaware, Maryland, and Virginia filed a lawsuit against the Environmental Protection Agency for failing to protect the Chesapeake Bay and local waters, including the Potomac River.
 The states alleged that the EPA has failed to uphold the terms of a multistate agreement to reduce pollution levels in the Chesapeake Bay.
-The lawsuit is ongoing.
+In June 2023, the Plaintiffs settled with EPA when EPA agreed to take a number of actions in critical agricultural areas in Pennsylvania including increased enforcement to reduce nutrient loading to the Bay.

 - Supporting the Clean Water Act: In February 2018, OAG and 10 states filed suit against the Trump Administration for suspending the 2015 Clean Water Rule, a federal regulation designed to ensure that lakes, rivers, streams, and wetlands are properly protected under the federal Clean Water Act.
 Under President Biden, the EPA has changed course.